kishorekkota/kishorekkota.github.io/llm_ai/Call_Prediction.md

 1. Data Collection: Same as Option 1.
 2. Data Preparation: Same as Option 1.
+3. Fine Tune with Knowledge Base
-3. Build Embedding:
+    Build Embedding:
-    - Build a text embedding model to build a vector database.
+    - Build a text embedding model to build a vector database for knowledge base.

 4.